michalkahle/czech-coder-xkb/README.md

 On Ubuntu 20.4 and later or its derivatives the 'coder' variant is already present.
 - You can switch to it temporarily by `setxkbmap -layout cz -variant coder`.
 - 'coder' variant is registered in [the 'extras' section as an 'exotic' layout](https://www.freedesktop.org/wiki/Software/XKeyboardConfig/Rules/#layoutsvariants).
 Therefore, you won't see it by default in Gnome Settings Input Sources.
 You will have to set `gsettings set org.gnome.desktop.input-sources show-all-sources true` and reopen your settings app to see it.
 Set it as the only input source and restart your Gnome session.
-- Alternatively, you can set czech-coder as your only Gnome imput source on the command line: `gsettings set org.gnome.desktop.input-sources sources "[('xkb', 'cz+coder')]"`
+- Alternatively, you can set czech-coder as your only Gnome input source on the command line: `gsettings set org.gnome.desktop.input-sources sources "[('xkb', 'cz+coder')]"`

 In older versions of Debian/Ubuntu/Mint:
 - Find out which version of `xkb-data` package is installed: `apt list xkb-data`
 - cd to the xkb directory: `cd /usr/share/X11/xkb/`
 - patch some files (backups are created):
-- for version 2.19 - 2.22: `sudo curl https://raw.githubusercontent.com/michalkahle/czech-coder-xkb/master/xkeyboard-config_2.19.patch | sudo patch -bp1`
+- for version 2.19 - 2.22: `curl https://raw.githubusercontent.com/michalkahle/czech-coder-xkb/master/xkeyboard-config_2.19.patch | sudo patch -bp1`
-- for version 2.23 - 2.27: `sudo curl https://raw.githubusercontent.com/michalkahle/czech-coder-xkb/master/xkeyboard-config_2.23.patch | sudo patch -bp1`
+- for version 2.23 - 2.27: `curl https://raw.githubusercontent.com/michalkahle/czech-coder-xkb/master/xkeyboard-config_2.23.patch | sudo patch -bp1`
 - for version 2.28 and later: the 'coder' variant is already present, see above.
 - to test you can switch layout without X11 restart: `setxkbmap -layout cz -variant coder`
 - to uninstall: `sudo apt install --reinstall xkb-data`.

+If you want to install new layout **coder_foreigner**:
+- for version 2.41-1: `curl https://raw.githubusercontent.com/michalkahle/czech-coder-xkb/master/xkeyboard-config-2.41-1-coder-foreigner.patch | sudo patch -bp1`

 Other distros:
 Look into the patches what needs to be done.
 When you make it work, please submit PR with instructions.